 - How can you give them what they want?

 Unfortunately, most buyers aren’t going to come right out and tell you these answers.
-You’ll have to do some digging and anticipate their needs based on what you can learn from them.
+You’ll have to do some digging and anticipate their needs based on what you learn from them.

-Just look at how auctions work – they are the perfect illustration of how different investors will value the same property at completely different prices.
+Just look at how auctions work.
+These are the PERFECT illustration of how different investors will value the same property at completely different prices.

-You can do it by profiling your buyers and then pricing your property in a way that makes it accessible to as many different types of “profiles” as possible.
+You can do it by profiling your buyers and then pricing your property to make it accessible to as many different types of “profiles” as possible.